Skip to content

 image.png

-This command can be pasted by right-clicking, and press Enter to execute after pasting.
+This command can be pasted by right-clicking, and press Enter after pasting.

 Enter the following command to automatically pull the image and start the service.
-After the startup is successful, you can use it in video translation software or other tools that support OpenAI TTS.
+Once started, you can use it in video translation software or other tools that support OpenAI TTS.

 docker run -p 7899:7899 jianchang512/edge-tts-api:latest